simeks/deform/README.md

 space: higher values correspond to faster decay.

 `solver` sets the solver for the graph energy minimisation problem.
-Can be `graph_cut` or `qpbo`. `graph_cut` provides a complete labelling, but requires sub-modular terms in order to run in polynomial time, while `qpbo` can optimise non-sub-modular terms, in which case it will generate a partial labelling that is guaranteed to be part of an optimal solution.
+Can be `graph_cut`, `qpbo`, or `elc`. `graph_cut` operates on cliques up to order 3 and generates a complete labelling, but requires sub-modular terms in order to run in polynomial time. `qpbo` operates only on binary cliques and can optimise non-sub-modular terms, in which case it will generate a partial labelling that is guaranteed to be part of an optimal solution. `elc` can operate on higher order cliques, reducing the energy to a quadratic form [[1]](#1) and solving the resulting problem with `qpbo`.

 `block_size` size of the block (in voxels) for the block-wise solver.
 A block size of (0,0,0) will result in a single block for the whole volume.